People Pleasing in the Workplace: The Why and Its Consequences

 • Differentiate Appropriately: Helping others, kindness, saying yes—none of these necessarily equates to people-pleasing.
 The key question is whether you need to sacrifice yourself in some way to provide this help.

 • Separate Work and Private Life: Private people-pleasing translates into work, and vice versa.
-Internalizing this promotes self-understanding and simplifies setting boundaries.
+Internalising this promotes self-understanding and simplifies setting boundaries.

-• Employee-Focused Workplaces: Prioritizing employees enables respect for others’ boundaries, creating sustainable organizational management.
+• Employee-Focused Workplaces: Prioritising employees enables respect for others’ boundaries, creating sustainable organizational management.
 At our core, it’s a guiding principle. 😉

 • From Day One: Communicate your needs and limitations from the start—even during the probationary period.
 This doesn’t mean you’re not passionate about your job, but rather that you’re aware of your optimal functioning framework and how it can develop.